 I write and publish a lot, which many people like but which overwhelms some with emails.
 The weekly digests are an effort to make things a little easier for those who would prefer fewer emails.
 Because each weekly digest contains a list of every post with a brief synopsis, some readers choose to disable the main newsletter emails and only receive the digests; they can then browse what I’ve written in the prior week from the summaries and decide which posts they’re interested in.
 Alternatively, some readers want to receive the regular emails but aren’t interested in the digests and disable those.

 I have not failed to have a free post for everyone on Monday morning since starting in March, and usually have one on Tuesdays as well.
 I try to have book club posts up on Wednesday mornings, but bear in mind that the book clubs are seasonal and I take breaks in between books.
 Every Friday I have a subscriber-only post, as well as two additional subscriber-only posts each month.
-In general, I tend to make my subscriber-only work more ruminative, reflective, artistic, or evocative compared to the free posts.
-This is mostly a function of feeling like I am free to stretch out more as a writer for people who are already invested in me.
-As I said, on Saturday afternoons I post the digests.
+On Saturday afternoons I post the digests.